How to Record & Mix Acoustic Guitars

 Place the Microphone at the Bridge

 The sound of an acoustic guitar is most balanced at the bridge.
 Depending on how the guitar player is performing you might find that the microphone gets in the way of their arm.
 In this case, consider placing the mic slightly below the bridge and angled upwards.
 Alternatively, you could consider raising the microphone above the bridge near the guitarist's shoulder and aiming downward.
 Either way, your microphone should typically be between 20 and 30 cm away from the instrument.
 If you're using a cardioid mic, moving it closer will increase the amount of bass frequencies picked up.
-This is due a phenomenon known as the proximity effect (see section 5 of our previous post for what this means).
+This is due a phenomenon known as the proximity effect.

 Placing the Microphone Between the Neck and the Sound Hole